liveahero-wiki/liveahero-wiki.github.io/contributing/index.md

 After that, if you are a new contributor, you may be asked to "fork" the repository, just agree with it.
 What this means is you will be editing a copied version of the Wiki before it goes through our review process.

 You will now see a simple editing interface.
 Most pages are written in Markdown syntax.
-Please see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
+Please see our [Writing Guide](/contributing/writing/).

 Once you are done, you can click "Propose changes" and follow the instructions to create a "Pull Request".
 A Wiki collaborator will review your change and accept it.